YuraOneAndOnly/qa-auto-engineer-javascript-project-44/README.md

   4. brain-progression - Try to complete the progression with the missing number.
   5. brain-prime - Try to figure out if a number is prime or not.

 Each game has 3 round.
-If ypu complete all of them - congratulations, you win!
+If you successfully complete all of them - congratulations, you win!
 If you not - just try again ;)

 Link to "brain-even" asciinema: [https://asciinema.org/a/mExeuUzlCP2LaGy1LSHYy8HIY](https://asciinema.org/a/mExeuUzlCP2LaGy1LSHYy8HIY)